da21510/avl.github.io/actions.md

-### Actions Expected
+## Actions Expected

-Be honest
+### Be Honest
-We are built on trust — always be honest with your team and with yourself We do not tolerate dishonesty
+* We are built on trust — always be honest with your team and with yourself
+* We do not tolerate dishonesty
-Truth — an accurate understanding of reality — is the essential foundation for producing good outcomes Act with integrity
+* Truth — an accurate understanding of reality — is the essential foundation for producing good outcomes

+### Act with integrity
 Practice and demand integrity from your team
 Do not let anything stand in the way of integrity, truth, and transparency Be polite, professional, and respectful, but firm